martinmf-dev/Realized_Volatility_Prediction_-erdos_deeplearning-/README.md

 To see an example of loading the data for training use, see "./ETLpipeline/Loading_Example.ipynb".
 The main components include:

+* Creating the train set and the validation set with the latest 10 percent of the time id’s being used for validation.
 * Using the RVdataset pytorch Dataset subclass to initialize a pytorch Dataset object for pytorch dataloader.
 See "./data_processing/create_datasets.ipynb" for detailed documention, the source code is stored in "./proj_mod/training.py".
 * Loading the values for training use by feeding the prepared pytorch dataloaders to custom made training loop reg_training_loop_rmspe stored in "./proj_mod/training.py" as parameters.